 The Mary Kay Harper Center for Suburban Studies of Montgomery History preserves Montgomery County’s suburban history, brings a scholarly focus to its study, provides access to primary and secondary sources, and sponsors activities to interpret and communicate this history to residents and scholars.

-To learn more about the Center for Suburban Studies, visit our resources:
+To learn more about the Center for Suburban Studies, visit our resources at right or explore the online exhibits below

 How Montgomery County Grew in the 1950s